FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 - Wayward Gem - Gives the player access to the Wayward Mantra.
 When a Mantra strikes the target, it places a Mark on them visible to everyone, then 1 second after the Mark has been applied the user can teleport to them immediately without wind-up, duration, or end-lag.
 - Wind Gem - After hitting an enemy with the Mantra, for 2 Rounds the user has their Movement Speed tripled
 ### Sparks
+Sparks permanently modify a Mantra so that it does alternate/enhanced effects, but the effects of Sparks can be reversed with Amnesiac Driftwood.
 - Blast Spark - Applies "Explosion" to compatible Mantra.
 - Magnet Spark - Applies "Magnet Shot" to compatible Mantra.
 - Multiplying Spark - Applies "Triple Shot" to compatible Mantra.